elras/desmokenet/README.md

     $ conda install -c defaults caffe -n desmokenet

-Simply run fallowing inside /test_code
+Simply run

-    $ python test.py
+    $ conda activate desmokenet && python demo.py

-From the input images at data/img, output images will appear at data/result.
+From the input images at data/input, output images will appear at data/result.
 The network is also tested with compiled Caffe framework in Ubuntu 16.04 system with CUDA 8.0.
 Note that, this code is just for demo purposes and may not show the performance stated in the paper.

 ### Citing